Sociedad Química y Minera de Chile S.A. (NYSE:SQM) Shares Sold by Van ECK Associates Corp

-Van ECK Associates Corp trimmed its stake in shares of Sociedad Química y Minera de Chile S.A.
+Van ECK Associates Corp lessened its position in Sociedad Química y Minera de Chile S.A.
 (NYSE:SQM – Get Rating) by 10.3% during the third quarter, Holdings Channel reports.
-The firm owned 575,100 shares of the basic materials company’s stock after selling 65,924 shares during the period.
-Van ECK Associates Corp’s holdings in Sociedad Química y Minera de Chile were worth $52,190,000 as of its most recent filing with the Securities and Exchange Commission.
+The fund owned 575,100 shares of the basic materials company’s stock after selling 65,924 shares during the quarter.
+Van ECK Associates Corp’s holdings in Sociedad Química y Minera de Chile were worth $52,190,000 as of its most recent filing with the Securities & Exchange Commission.

 Sociedad Química y Minera de Chile Stock Performance